OpenCourseWare: edX

 Ten years after the US debut of OCW, in 2012 MIT and Harvard University announced the formation of edX, a massive open online course (MOOC) platform to offer online university-level courses in a wide range of disciplines to a worldwide audience at no charge.
 This new initiative was based on MIT's "MITx" project, announced in 2011, and extends the concepts of OCW by offering more structured formal courses to online students, including in some cases the possibility of earning academic credit or certificates based on supervised examinations.
 A major new feature of the edX platform is the ability for students to interact with each other and with teachers in online forums.
 In some cases, students will help evaluate each other's work, and may even participate in some of the teaching online.

 In addition, edX is being used as an experimental research platform to support and evaluate a variety of other new concepts in online learning.

 Problems

 A problem is that the creation and maintenance of comprehensive OCW requires substantial initial and ongoing investments of human labor.
 Effective translation into other languages and cultural contexts requires even more investment by knowledgeable personnel.
 This is one of the reasons why English is still the dominant language, and fewer open courseware options are available in other languages.
 The OCW platform SlideWiki addresses these issues through a crowdsourcing approach.

 Africa

-Eduflic - eduflic provides the platform and tools for everyone to access fully accredited online courses and degrees from top universities and industry leaders.